This document is intended for system administrators of self-hosted installations of CircleCI Server.

-If Docker Layer Caching (DLC) is to be used, VM Service instances must be on-demand so both remote Docker and
+If Docker Layer Caching (DLC) is to be used, VM Service instances need to be spun up on-demand.
+To ensure this can happen, either ensure any preallocated instances are in use, or set both remote Docker and

 |When using preallocated instances be aware that a cron job is scheduled to cycle through these instances once per day to ensure they don’t end up in an unworkable state.|

 Jobs run using the remote Docker Environment, or the